 This icon workshop will introduce the ancient art of iconography.
 We will explore some of the history surrounding the use of icons.
 You will create your own icon drawing inspiration from traditional icon making techniques.
 The workshop will cover the preparation of a wooden panel (your surface for the workshop will be given to you ready to go), painting, symbolism and using gilding paint to create a gilded effect.
 We will integrate making with plenty of discussion.
 By the end of the weekend, you'll take home your own icon.
 Depending on the complexity of your image and your speed, you may not quite finish all the painting.
 You'll go home with a set of gouache so you can complete your artwork.

-This course runs 10am - 1pm on the first Saturday then 10am - 4pm on the second Saturday.
+This course runs 10am - 1pm on the Saturday then 10am - 4pm on the Sunday.

 Bring your lunch on the second Saturday as the session runs a full day.
 We'll provide tea and coffee in the staff room for breaks.
 All materials are included within this course fee.